AidanSpeakss/streamer-mode-for-firefox/README.md

 - Must be manaully updated when new unsupported sites are reported.
 - Tab title is still visible during load, leaking personal information contained in the title.
 - Doesn't work on most Google products (working on fixes for this ASAP)
+- PII can be determined by looking for what text is changed

 ## Upcoming Updates:
+- Implement feature to add randomly generated PII to user settings, to make determining which PII is accurate to the user very difficult.
 - Find and implement workaround to hide tab title during load.
 - External site for unsupported URL's and module to check site every 24 hours for new unsupported URL's and store them in browser storage
 - Button to toggle tool on/off